 As mentioned in the meeting I wanted to followup on the items Dilan and I requested in order minimize confusion.
 ACEH expects to have shortly a standard letter requesting site specific variations to the attached figures and tables from project proponents and their consultants to efficiently communicate the scope of a redevelopment, including depth of excavations, and remaining proposed residual contamination after excavation.
 There may be none, but these tables and figures very quickly and efficiently indicate this.
-(For this site, the attached figures are obviously an entirely different scale of redevelopment, but the concept is similar.
-Additionally many of the following are from a somewhat standardized list whose specific details may not apply, but for which there are again similar issues.)
 These are requested to include: